braedynl/CSE231-020-SS20/README.md

 My lab slides and demonstration code lightly build upon Dr. Enbody's already laid-out TA slides.
 No content is omitted, content is only added.
 The content I add are things I believe you guys should be aware of going into later topics, exams and homework, in hopes that you guys can come out of the course with a 4.0 and a great coding experience.

 This repository also acts as a hub for everything you need in this class.
-There is an overwhelming amount different websites you need to go to for this course, and so I created this repository for the benefit of you beautiful people.
+There is an overwhelming amount of websites you need to go to for this course, and so hopefully this readme lays out everything you'll need for convenience sake.

 After a lab is done, I will upload an example solution to it in the corresponding lab folder here in this repository.